A BRIEF HISTORY OF DUNDEE, SCOTLAND

 In 1651 the English general, Monck, took Dundee and his troops spent 2 weeks sacking the town.
 In 1657 he ordered the demolition of the town walls.

-Dundee suffered another setback in 1658 when a storm damaged the harbour.
+Dundee suffered another setback in 1658 when a storm damaged the harbor.
 In the late 17th century Dundee declined.
 The old wool industry declined and the population may have fallen.

 DUNDEE IN THE 18th CENTURY